ajinkya-rasane/Bank-Survey/README.md

 # Bank-Survey
-A neural network to classify whether a customer will stay with the bank or not
+A neural network to classify whether a customer will stay with the bank or not.

+Open code.ipynb using Jupyter Notebook.

+You can run all the cells.
+Except during normalisation.
+One cell does zscore normalisation while the other cell does minmax normalisation.

+Call x_fold(K) where K is a variable.
+This function does K-fold validation.
+We have x_fold(5) and x_fold(10).